• Skip to primary navigation

 When you are only cooking for 2 people there always seems to be a lot left over when you make a roast.
 I find pork especially tends to dry out when left over so I devised this recipe for roast pork in garlic sauce using loads of spicy sauce and garlic.

-• If you want to use fresh pork you will need the same amount of freshly cubed pork meat, preferably from the leg.
+• If you want to make this recipe using fresh pork you will need the same amount of freshly cubed pork meat, preferably from the leg.

 • Broccoli broken into florets